Oak Flats, New South Wales: Corpus Christi Catholic High School

 Corpus Christi Catholic High School is a Catholic co-educational school which opened in 2006 with its first group of Year 7 students.
 The students are drawn from the parishes extending from Port Kembla in the north to Kiama in the south.
 Since the opening, Corpus Christi has grown to become a Years 7–12 school.

 Oak Flats Public School

 Oak Flats public school is the first school to open in the area of Oak Flats.
 It provides education and supervision for children between Kindergarten and Year 6.
 The school also provides pre-school.

 Churches

 Oak Flats Anglican Church began services in a house in 1947 before moving to the current premises at 35 Fisher Street, Oak Flats, in 1951.

 Transport

 Oak Flats has its own rail station on the NSW TrainLink South Coast line.

 There is also a bus station/bus stop at the rail station for interchanging with trains.

-Recreational
+Recreation

 Oak Flats contains two cricket grounds (Shane Lee Oval, Geoff Shaw Oval and Brett Lee Oval), two soccer grounds (Keith Bond Oval and Panorama Oval), and one tennis court.